1. When these terms and conditions apply and who is responsible under them

 b.
 Be available: provide you with as much online and telephone help as we reasonably can;

 c.
-Resolve problems: run a 24/7 fault service to respond to problems with supply of electricity to your property or properties.
+Resolve problems: run a 24/7 fault service to respond to problems with supply of electricity to your property.

 2.2.
 Using some third parties (identified below) we will also: